 In true rebel farm(ish) girl style, I thought I should let you in on a little secret: We don’t use chick starter at our farm (for chickens or pheasants) and we haven’t for the last four years.
 Wondering why?
 Pull up a chair.
+You can watch a quick video explanation about it…or you can read about it!
+Your choice.

 Reasons we don’t use chick starter: the guy at the feed store told us we didn’t need to.